Martin521/Runfs/README.md

 This is a demonstrator (work in progress), made to investigate if and how the "[dotnet run app.cs](https://devblogs.microsoft.com/dotnet/announcing-dotnet-run-app/)" functionality can be provided for F#.

-You can use it to directly run an F# source file.
+You can use it to directly run an F# `.fs` source file.
 So, if you want to build a small tool, you don't need to bother with project files and artifacts any more, you rather just create your source file and run it with runfs.

 The source file can contain directives to reference libraries and to influence the build process, see section [Directives](#directives).